mborin88/Rover-Simulator-B/README.md

 --- | --- | ---
 K_goal| FLOAT (ARRAY) |Gain of goal-driven controller.
 Array has a length of 2, for easting and northing difference between the rover and the goal.
 K_neighbour | FLOAT (ARRAY) | Gain for neighbours in passive and simple-passive driven controller.
-Array has a length of 2, gain for easting and northing difference between rovers. decay| INTEGER | Mathematical style of the decay of rovers speed position, over time.
+Array has a length of 2, gain for easting and northing difference between rovers. decay| INTEGER | Mathematical style of the decay of the rovers speed position, over time.
 Values limited to: 'quad' or 'exp' referencing a quadratic or exponential decay.
 Only used in the passive controller. zero_crossing| INTEGER | Indicates the number of communication cycles where the calculated adjustment speed of a neighbouring rover is valid.
 Only used in the passive controller.